Aldas Janaiah

 Dr. Aldas Janaiah is an Indian senior scientist and economist who did extensive research on socio-economic and policy issues related to technological developments, adoption and its impacts in South Asia and SE Asia.

+Prof. Aldas Janaiah was appointed as Vice Chancellor for Prof. Jayashankar Telangana State Agricultural University, Hyderabad on 18 October 2024.

 He is well known for various research articles in Hybrid Rice for Indian farmers, Hybrid Rice for Tomorrows Food Security, agricultural diversification in favour of non-traditional and high nutrient value food crops and Genetically Modified food crops.
 He is also a frequent presenter at various national and international conferences.

 Family and education

 Janaiah was born in agriculturist family on 2 May 1964 to Aldas Janamma and Aldas Saidulu Goud in Mamidala village of Thipparthy Mandal in Nalgonda district of Telangana in India.